Arseni1919/Learning_LLM_Agents/README.md

 **Retrival Augmented Generation (RAG)** systems combine the capabilities of data retrieval and generation models to provide context-aware responses.
 For example, the results of a web search are pasted into the context window, so that the model can process the results as well to build its next tokens.

+> So, what is RAG?
+LLMs are trained on enormous bodies of data to learn general knowledge.
+However, they may not be trained on relevant and up-to-date data.
+RAG solves this problem by finding and retrieving relevant information from your data and giving that to the LLM.

 **Agentic RAG** extends traditional RAG systems by combining autonomous agents with dynamic knowledge retrival.
 It allows the agent to autonomously formulate search queries, critique retrieved results, and conduct multiple retrieval steps for a more tailored and comprehensive output.